Defending a Will Lawyer Sydney, NSW

 Negotiation & Mediation

-We represent the estate in all negotiations and at compulsory mediation, aiming to resolve the dispute favourably and uphold the testator’s intentions.
+We represent the estate in negotiations & mediation, aiming to resolve the dispute favourably & uphold the Will.

 4

-If a resolution cannot be reached, we provide expert representation in the Supreme Court, robustly defending the Will on behalf of the estate.
+If unresolved, we provide expert representation in the Supreme Court, robustly defending the Will for the estate.

 We will call you within 24 hours.